riccardomocchetti/functional-programming-with-aws-lambda/README.md

 What we need is to return something that can behave either as an `APIGatewayEvent` or as an `ApplicationError`.
 Read this 10 times.
 In FP such a thing exists, and it takes the name of, unsurprisingly, __Either__[[4]](https://mostly-adequate.gitbooks.io/mostly-adequate-guide/ch08.html#pure-error-handling).

-`Either` can assume a `Left` value or a `Right` value.
+`Either` assumes a `Left` value or a `Right` value.
 Conventionally the `Left` value represents an error state while the `Right` value represent a successful computation.

 We can now rewrite the validation function to use this new concept.